How to Apply Polycrylic

 I would recommend that you try it on some test pieces before applying to your project to be sure the Polycrylic will dry properly with your chalk-type paint.

-I should also mention if your chalky paint project has visible streaks or brush strokes, you will see those brush strokes even after the Polycrylic is applied.
+I should also mention if your chalky paint project has visible streaks or brush strokes, you will see those after the Polycrylic is applied.
 The painted surface will need to be completely smooth for the Polycrylic to be completely smooth.

-We need to prepare the chalky painted surface just like a wood surface.
-That means we need to lightly sand the painted surface with 220 grit sandpaper.
+You need to prepare the chalky painted surface just like a wood surface.
+That means you need to lightly sand the painted surface with 220 grit sandpaper.
 Then, remove the sanding dust.
 First, remove the majority of the dust with a ShopVac and then follow up with a tack cloth.

 Yes, Polycrylic can be applied over vinyl decals.